cyberbotics/webots/docs/reference/robot.md

 With `wb_robot_step`, the controller code is executed sequentially with the Webots background simulation process.
 If the two computational processes (Webots and controller) are slow, it may be interesting to parallelize them.
-`wb_robot_step_begin` and `wb_robot_step_end` allow you to do such an implementation.
+`wb_robot_step_begin` and `wb_robot_step_end` allow you to achieve such an implementation.
-They correspond to a split version of `wb_robot_step`, with the particularity that the code written between the two is executed in parallel to the update of the simulation step.
+They correspond to a split version of `wb_robot_step`, with the particularity that the code written between the two function calls is executed in parallel with the Webots simulation step.
 `wb_robot_step_begin` and `wb_robot_step_end` both return -1 if the simulation is terminated.

 The C API has two additional functions: `wb_robot_init` and `wb_robot_cleanup`.